Samsung/tizen-docs/docs/application/web/guides/w3c/ui/font.md

    </body>
    ```

-3. Define the `font-variant` property tochange the font to, for example, use small capital letters:
+3. Define the `font-variant` property to change the font to, for example, use small capital letters:

    ```
    <head>